 The city's most popular nightlife areas are around Silom Road, Siam Square and Sukhumvit Road.
 In all three locations, there's a wide variety of restaurants, street stalls and entertainment venues.
-Silom Road is best known for its Patong Night Market while Siam Square offers the best late night shopping and Sukhumvit Road has some of the city's best eateries and entertainment nights spots
+Silom Road is best known for its Patpong Night Market while Siam Square offers the best late night shopping and Sukhumvit Road has some of the city's best eateries and entertainment nights spots.

-Bangkok definitely deserves its reputation as one of the world's great culinary destinations.
-Almost every major cuisine of the world is represented here.
+Bangkok deserves its reputation as one of the world's great culinary destinations.
+Almost every major cuisine of the world has representation here.
 Several complimentary English language tourist magazines available at hotel reception desks and English newspapers are excellent sources of information for good dining experiences.

-Avoid those taxi drivers who are hanging around your hotel entrance as well as prime tourist spots as they will likely overcharge you or take you on a detour to some of their commission based shops and restaurants.
-Always try to have the exact amount in local currency for your fare as some taxi drivers pretend not to have any change Taxi fares should be rounded off to the nearest 5 or 10 Baht.
+Avoid those taxi drivers who are hanging around your hotel entrance as well as prime tourist spots as they will likely overcharge you or take you on a detour to some of their commission-based shops and restaurants.
+Always try to have the exact amount in local currency for your fare as some taxi drivers pretend not to have any change.
+Taxi fares should become rounded off to the nearest 5 or 10 Baht.

-Another great way to get around Bangkok is by Tuk Tuk also known as motorised three-wheelers or Samlors.
+Another great way to get around Bangkok is by Tuk Tuk, also known as motorised three-wheelers or Samlors.
 They are small utility vehicles powered by notoriously noisy two-stroke engines.
 They are worth using for short rides but can be a tad uncomfortable and unstable in heavy traffic or during heavy rainy days.
-Fares should be negotiated before departure.
+It's advisable to negotiate taxi fares before departure.

 One of the easiest ways to travel around Bangkok's congested streets is by BTS Skytrain or the MRTA Subway.
-Both offer a reliable service around central Bangkok and used together, provide a fast and cheap way to see many of the places of interest around the city.
-The Skytrain operates daily from 6.00 am to midnight while the underground subway operates daily from 5.00 am to midnight.
+They both provide a reliable service around central Bangkok and used together, provide a fast and cheap way to see many of the places of interest around the city.
+The Skytrain operates daily from 6.00 am to midnight while the subway runs daily from 5.00 am to midnight.

 You can also try the Chao Phraya River Express who operates boats which follow a regular route up and down the Chao Phraya River within the city.
 Fares are pretty cheap and can start from around 10 Baht.